theochem/chemtools/doc/sci_doc_global_quadratic.rst

 These derivatives can be evaluated for any number of electrons as implemented in :class:`chemtools.tool.globaltool.QuadraticGlobalTool.energy_derivative`.
-In this model, the first, second and higher order derivatives of the energy evaluated at :math:`N_0`, the so-called chemical potential and chemical hardness and hyper-hardness, equal:
+In the quadratic model, evaluating the first-, second-, and higher-order derivatives of energy evaluated at :math:`N_0` gives the following expressions for the chemical potential, chemical hardness, and hyper-hardnesses,

  .. math::